 4. Bark training

-Here are a few key commands that can help control barking:
+Here are a few essential commands that can help control barking:

-Recall: This is perfect to call your dog away from any barking triggers like the doorbell ringing.
-One of the most essential commands for a dog.
+Recall: This is perfect for calling your dog away from barking triggers like the doorbell ringing.
+One of the most vital commands for a dog.

 Speak: This makes no sense, right?
 You want your dog to stop barking!
-Actually, training your dog to bark on command can help teach them when NOT to bark.
+Training your dog to bark on command can help teach them when NOT to bark.

-Quiet: Combined with ‘speak’, you can take complete control of your dog's vocalizations.
+Quiet: Combined with ‘speak,' you can control your dog's vocalizations completely.
 Teaching your dog “quiet” will help them to calm down on cue.

-Sit/stay: The very basic and well-known, this command is useful to keep your dog occupied when a barking trigger is nearby.
+Sit/stay: The fundamental and well-known command is helpful to keep your dog occupied when a barking trigger is nearby.

 5. A lot of exercise

-Here are a few tips on what not to do in your efforts to end your dog’s excessive barking:
+Here are a few tips on what not to do in your efforts to end your dog barking problems:

 - Don't yell.
 Speak calmly and firmly.
 Shouting stimulates your dog to bark more as he thinks you are joining in.